We depend on donor funding to provide you with free software and to support projects in the field with indigenous trackers.

-The National Science Foundation, USA, for funding the integration of the CyberTracker software with the CitSci.org online back-end software.
+The National Science Foundation, USA, for funding the integration of the CyberTracker software with the CitSci.org online software for citizen science.

-The Hans Hoheisen Charitable Trust for funding the Khomani San Tracker Project.
+The Hans Hoheisen Charitable Trust for funding the Khomani San Tracker Project in South Africa.

 The JRS Biodiversity Foundation for making it possible to upgrade the CyberTracker Software for Android Smartphones.